MihaiS7/Amazon-scraper-books/README.md

 I really appreciate your interest in the script and welcome any contributions you may wish to make.

-Thank you for choosing this amazon-book-scraper.
+Thank you for choosing this amazon-book-scraper!